muhac/fast-neural-style-transfer/README.md

 ## Background

 Fast neural style transfer is a method by which the content of one image can be fused with the style of another image.
-It is based upon JC Johnson et a                      +968nbbbnnnnnnnnnnnnnmjhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh32

-15l.s' fast style transfer [paper.](./NST/NeuralNetworks/_paper)
+It is based upon JC Johnson et al.s' fast style transfer [paper.](./NST/NeuralNetworks/_paper)

 ![](./NST/NeuralNetworks/images/outputs/line_geometry-training/20000.jpg)